weso/shumlex/README.md

 ### Downloading SVG: _base64SVG(svgId)_

-Returns the encoded base64 value for the given SVG.
+Returns the encoded base64 value for the given SVG located in the document ID passed as parameter.
 This allows for an easy implementation of a download link, just like the following:
 ```
 let svg64 = shumlex.base64SVG("svg");
 $("#download_button").attr("href", svg64);